 116: How To Move To Panama Or Use It As Your Plan-B Residency – Mikkel Thorup

 Today’s guest on the Expat Money Show is, well Mikkel Thorup.
 Who better to talk about the Expat life and How to Move to Panama, than someone who has lived and worked in 9 countries over the last 21 years, and who moved his family 2 years ago to Panama?
+In today’s episode, Mikkel will talk about all of the things you might be thinking of when trying to decide if Panama is the right choice for you.

-HERE’S WHAT WE DISCUSSED IN DETAIL IN THIS INTERVIEW:
+WHAT WE DISCUSSED IN THIS INTERVIEW:

 • Mikkel’s story about moving to Panama